garrettjohnson/prettier-plugin-lava/docs/whitespace-handling.md

 > When the lack of whitespace around an HTML node is meaningful, maintain it with tag marker borrowing.

-To maintain the lack of whitespace in Liquid, we have this rule:
+To maintain the lack of whitespace in Lava, we have this rule:

-> When the lack of whitespace around a Liquid node is meaningful, maintain it with whitespace stripping.
+> When the lack of whitespace around a Lava node is meaningful, maintain it with whitespace stripping.

 When the two rules above are in conflict, we have another rule: